Languages of Canada: Sign languages

 Alongside the numerous and varied oral languages, Canada also boasts several sign languages.
-Currently, Canada is home to some five or more sign languages (that number rising with the probability that Plains Sign Talk is actually a language family with several languages under its umbrella), belonging to four to six distinct language families, those being: French Sign Language family, BANZSL family, the Plains Sign family, the Inuit Sign isolate, perhaps the Coast Salish Sign isolate, and perhaps a Plateau Sign family composed of Secwepemcékst and Ktunaxa Sign Language.
+Currently, Canada is home to some five or more sign languages (that number rising with the probability that Plains Sign Talk is actually a language family with several languages under its umbrella), belonging to four to six distinct language families, those being: the Francosign family, the BANZSL family, the Plains Sign family, the Inuit Sign isolate, perhaps the Coast Salish Sign isolate, and perhaps a Plateau Sign family composed of Secwepemcékst and Ktunaxa Sign Language.

 As with all sign languages around the world that developed naturally, these are natural, human languages distinct from any oral language.
 As such, American Sign Language (unlike Signed English) is no more a derivation of English than Russian is, all being distinct languages from one another.
 Some languages present here were trade pidgins which were used first as a system of communication across national and linguistic boundaries of First Nations, however, they have since developed into mature languages as children learned them as a first language.

 The sign languages of Canada share extremely limited rights within the country in large due to the general population's misinformation on the subject.
 Ontario is the only province or territory to formally make legal any sign language, enabling the use of American Sign Language, Quebec Sign Language (LSQ) and "First Nation Sign Language" (which could refer to Plains Sign Talk, Oneida Sign Language, or any other language) in only the domains of education, legislation and judiciary proceedings.
 The only other language afforded any other rights is Inuiuuk, which sees interpretation in the Legislative Assembly of Nunavut.
 There have been efforts to make LSQ an official language of Quebec, but all efforts have failed.

 American Sign Language

-The most spoken sign language in Canada, American Sign Language or ASL, can be found across the country in mostly anglophone regions.
+The most utilized sign language in Canada, American Sign Language or ASL, can be found across the country in mostly anglophone regions.
 The ties with anglophone Canada are not due to ASL and English's similarity, but to cultural similarities and linguistic history (as several ASL words are borrowed from English).
 As such, ASL can be found in areas where English is not the primary language, such as Montreal or Nunavut.
 ASL is part of the French Sign Language (Francosign) family, originating on the East Coast of the United States from a mix of Langue des signes françaises (LSF) and other local languages.

+Black American Sign Language

+Amongst the Black communities of Canada, Black American Sign Language (BASL) is also spoken.

 Coast Salish Sign Language

-There is evidence that Coast Salish citizens speak a distinct language.
+There is evidence that Coast Salish citizens speak a distinct sign language.